alen127/LanguageApp/README.md

 # About
-A simple language learning desktop application created using Java and JavaFX for one of my university classes.
+A simple language learning desktop application created using JavaFX and an H2 database for one of my university classes.
+Users add words and their translations and then can flip through flashcards or play a quiz.

 # Running the app